matthewg42/EspApConfigurator/README.md

 ### TODO

+- Make wifi scans only once at first (before setting heartbeat!) and after that only when requested with a click...
 - Hostname should be a custom parameter, but perhaps a special one
 - Settings "fingerprinting" with a checksum at EEPROM[0] so we can not load if that has changed